-If you’re wondering what an HVAC program is like, you may be asking yourself two questions: Is HVAC training something I am capable of completing?
-Will I enjoy it, or find it boring?
+If you’re wondering what an HVAC program is like, you may be asking yourself if training is something you are capable of completing and if you will enjoy it.

 How Long Are HVAC Training Programs?

-HVAC training comes in multiple flavors, but the most tempting is the certificate training programs, offered at technical schools like National Technical Institute and RSI.
-These programs have you career-ready as an HVAC or HVAC/r technician in as few as 6 months.
-Follow this path if you want to get to work and make money as soon as possible—the 2019 average HVAC pay was $51,420 (bls.gov).
+HVAC training is often offered in shorter certificate training programs at technical schools like National Technical Institute and RSI.
+These programs can have you career-ready as an HVAC or HVAC/r technician in as few as six months.
+Follow this path if you want to get to work and enter the job force quickly — the 2022 average HVAC pay was $57,460 (bls.gov).

 Another good option is an associate degree.
-Though you’ll train for a lot longer than in a certificate-based program, you’ll get to cover additional non-HVAC material.
-That will take you about 2 years to complete.
+Though you’ll train for longer than in a certificate-based program, you’ll get to cover additional information not related to HVAC like electives.
+Associate degrees often take about about two years to complete.
 Choose this route if you’d be more comfortable with extra time in the lab and classroom before you start your job search.

-Most HVAC schools require you to be 18 or older—if you’re ambitious but younger, some training programs will welcome you in with adult consent or under special circumstances.
+Most HVAC schools require you to be 18 or older — if you’re ambitious but younger, some training programs will accept you with adult permission or under special circumstances.

-You’ll need to have received your high school diploma or GED.
-Some schools may ask for various other information, like your ACT WorkKeys scores, or they may simply expect you to be able to read and write at a high school level.
+You’ll need a high school diploma or GED.
+Some schools may ask for other information, like your ACT WorkKeys scores, or they may simply expect you to be able to read and write at a high school level.
 Basic math skills come into play, as well.
 You will be using those both in training and on the job.
-But don’t worry, if you know how to add, subtract, multiply, and divide, you’ve got this.

 Your core HVAC training topics may look nearly identical to these: